There are many reasons to visit Old Stone House & Washington Park!

 - A full calendar of events for families and adults

-Because of the interactive nature of our exhibit, a face mask and gloves are required to be worn by visitors of all ages — except infants — at all times during your visit to the Old Stone House.
-If you do not have a mask and/or gloves, OSH will provide them.
+Because of the interactive nature of our exhibit, face masks are required for all visitors over age 2 at all times during your visit to the Old Stone House.
+If you do not have a mask, OSH will provide one.
+All OSH staff members are fully vaccinated.

 OSH is located at 336 Third Street, between 4th and 5th Avenues and 3rd and 4th Streets in Brooklyn, New York.
 We are accessible by the R (Union Street) and F (4th Avenue) trains, as well as the B63 bus.
 Street parking is available in the vicinity of the site.
 Both the permanent exhibit and the public restrooms are accessible.